s1nghularity/Bootcamp-Class-Exercises/Learning Outcomes/Module 3 Learning Outcomes.md

 :beginner:Functions that accepts other functions as arguments are called *higher-order functions* and they contain the logic for *when* the callback function is executed.

+## CALLBACKS & ASYNCHRONOUS POGRAMMING

+:beginner:Referring to the code above, the callback is triggered by the final function (or outer function) invocation which uses the *greeting* function, as a parameter.
+The value *name* is nested within the callback function *processUserInput*.
+The callback function specifies the parameters your want to use in the outer function.

+:one:Define function with callback as parameter<br>
+:two:Define what the callback does using a secondary function, with the action in the function assigned the name of the callback parameter.<br>
+:three:Invoke secondary function using first function as parameter.<br><br>

+:eight_pointed_black_star:Asynchronous programming presents a challenge when using multiple callback functions to accodomate multiple asynchronous actions.
+To take the example code further...